colinjlacy/clus24-devwks-2047/workshop-ui/src/lab-guide/section5.md

 </a>

 You may notice that this builds on system design that was shared in the **Additional Information** part of Section 2.

+> ### Discussion
+> Based on what we've seen here, and the diagram above, what do you think is a good use case for the fan-in pattern?

 ## Closing Up